REPEATER ETTIQUETTE & OPERATING PROCEDURES

 take.

-a response from the party you are seeking, turn the repeater back to the person
+you do not get a response from the party you are seeking, turn the repeater

-who turned it over to you, and thank them for letting you in.
+back to the person who turned it over to you, and thank them for letting you

-which does not play well in the D-STAR world.
+double-keying which does not play well in the D-STAR world.

-When Callsign
+When Callsign Routing:

-You will not know if there is a conversation taking place
+You will not know if there is a conversation taking place on

-on a remote repeater so you may have to make your call several times before you
+a remote repeater so you may have to make your call several times before you

 are heard.